crate/crate-python/DEVELOP.rst

 =============

 All tests will be invoked using the Python interpreter that was used when creating the Python virtualenv.
-The test runner is `zope.testrunner`_.
+The test runner is `pytest`_.

 Some examples are outlined below.
-In order to learn about more details, see, for example, `useful command-line options for zope-testrunner`_.

 Run all tests::